 Her music has been featured in festivals worldwide, including the Biennale di Venezia, Grafenegg Festival, MITO Settembre, ISCM World New Music Days-Wien Modern, Salle Pleyel, Onassis Cultural Centre, Music Biennale Zagreb, Festival d’Aix-en-Provence, deFilharmonie Chamber Series to name but a few.

-An author of more than 50 compositions to date, Christina has had her music performed by orchestras and ensembles including the Tonkünstler Orchester Niederösterreich, Orchestre National d’Île-de-France, State Academic Orchestra of St Petersburg, Athens State Orchestra, Sinfonia Finlandia Jyväskylä, Orchestre des Jeunes de la Méditerranée, Neue Vocalsolisten Stuttgart, Sentieri Selvaggi, Ensemble Aleph, Ensemble BlauerReiter, Ensemble Reconsil, Het Collectief, Nomos Ensemble de Violoncelles, Elias String Quartet, and others.
-Her music has been championed by conductors such as Pablo Heras-Casado, Pierre-André Valade and Jean Deroyer.
+Her works have been performed by orchestras and ensembles including the Tonkünstler Orchester Niederösterreich, Orchestre National d’Île-de-France, State Academic Orchestra of St Petersburg, Athens State Orchestra, Sinfonia Finlandia Jyväskylä, Orchestre des Jeunes de la Méditerranée, Neue Vocalsolisten Stuttgart, Sentieri Selvaggi, Ensemble Aleph, Ensemble BlauerReiter, Ensemble Reconsil, Het Collectief, Nomos Ensemble de Violoncelles, Elias String Quartet, and others.
+Soloists like Alexis Descharmes, Alda Dizdari, Cristo Barrios and Michael Bridge, as well as conductors including Pablo Heras-Casado, Pierre-André Valade and Jean Deroyer have championed her music, which has has been described as “atmospheric, strangely fascinating” and “intensively interpreted” by international press.

 Athinodorou has received commissions from institutions and organisations including Radio France, Musik der Jahrhunderte, Amici di Sentieri Selvaggi, Pafos2017 European Capital of Culture, Pharos Arts Foundation and others.
 She has been awarded for her music in competitions such as the 1st Île-de-Créations 2013 in France (winner of both the Prix du Jury and the Coup de cœur du public) for her symphonic work Intermède pour une mer jamais vue and published by Durand; the 1st Sibelius competition in Finland 2015 (second prize for her choral work De l’Âme), the 6th Prokofiev in Russia in 2012 for Alma for Viola and orchestra, the Aldworth Philharmonic Orchestra Young Composer Award 2006-7 in England (winner, three commissions), Aristotle University in Greece 2005 etc. Her works have been broadcast on BR Klassik, CyBC, RAI3 and France Musique.